 GENE (Global Education Network Europe) is the European network of Ministries and Agencies responsible for support, funding and policy-making in the field of Global Education.
 Started in 2001 with 6 national structures from 6 countries, GENE now has grown to facilitate the sharing of policy learning between over 40 Ministries, Agencies and other national bodies, from over 25 countries leading the provision of Global Education in Europe.

-The most recent GENE roundtable was GENE Roundtable 31, which took place in Brussels, Belgium, in October 2014, in cooperation with the European Commission and the Ministry of Foreign Affairs, Belgium.
-The next GENE Roundtable is scheduled to be held in Spring 2015.
+The most recent GENE roundtable was GENE Roundtable 32, which took place in Vienna, Austria, in March 2015, in cooperation with the Austrian Development Agency (ADA), the Federal Ministry for Education and Women, and KommEnt.
+The next GENE Roundtable is scheduled to be held in Autumn 2015.